 - 15.1.
 The risks posed by online activity are a major safeguarding risk to children and must be taken seriously.
-Academies must adhere to the TEFAT Online Safety Policy.
-May 2022. - 15.2.
+Academies must adhere to the TEFAT Online Safety Policy, May 2022. - 15.2.
 At times, children and teachers may work remotely, the academy monitoring system will monitor academy devices and academy accounts.
 Additional Trust guidance is available for staff and can also be accessed through the NSPCC, Undertaking Remote Teaching Safely, April 2021. - 15.3.
 When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own devices and other networks.
-To minimise inappropriate use, as a Trust we use monitoring software which raises alerts directly to the Principal and DSLs.
-15.4.
-Academies ensure our curriculum teaches children how to stay safe online Safeguarding and Child
+To minimise inappropriate use, as a Trust we use monitoring software which raises alerts directly to the Principal and DSLs. - 15.4.
+Academies ensure our curriculum teaches children how to stay safe online - 15.5.
+The Online Safety leader must take responsibility for promoting online safety inside and outside the academy.
+Parents/carers should be supported with information on how to keep their children safe online.
+This may be via DSL or an additional member of staff. - 15.6.
+The Online Safety Leader, as with all staff, must know their own academy approaches filtering and monitoring on school devices and school networks and the process for reporting concerns.